Suchismita-Deb/Suchismita-Deb.github.io/content/post/SystemDesign/ImportantTopic.md

 Using shard key we decide which portion of the data will be present in which machine.
 Shard key can be the ID.
 Simple Approach is replication.
 ### Replication.
+The database may and will fail.
+When a system has only one database and the read and write througput is limited to the single node.

+We should have multiple copies of the data.
+Replication can allow us to - Witstand hardware failures.
+Improve our database performance.

+Replicas will send data to one another via a "replica log", which is very similarto write ahead log.

+### Replication - Synchronous and Asynchronous Replication.

+Syynchronous Replication (Strong Consistency) - On a write all replica must process the data before the write is considered committed.

+Pros - Any read to a replica will return up to date data.
+Cons - A single replica is down we cannot commit any writes.

+Asynchronous Replication(Eventual Consistency) - On a write, only a subset replicas must process the data before the write is considered committed.
+Other replicas will be backfilled in the background.

+Pros - Writes can tolerate some node failures.
+Wrires are faster.
+Cons - Reading from certain nodes can return stale(old) data.

+Discussing about the asynchronous replication.

+### Single Leader.

+All writes go to one leader database, which are asynchronous replicated the followers databases.
+Reads can come from either the leader or follower.

+Pros - Simple to implement.
+Cons - Write throughput limited to the lead
 ### CAP Theorem.
 ### Message Queues.